joyeusenoelle/GuideToMastodon/README.md

 ## How do I get verified on Mastodon?

-There's no such thing as a verified account on Mastodon.
+:bangbang: There's no such thing as a verified account on Mastodon.
 We assume you are who you say you are.
 If you see someone with a checkmark by their name (like ✅), they've just typed that emoji into their display name.

 If someone's impersonating you, contact the admin of the instance they're on to get it sorted out.